- About us

 His career as a businessman and art collector was extensive and fruitful, highlighting his philanthropic role and contributions to social and collective improvement.
 This activity is still carried out through the foundations he promoted: Fundació Glòria Soler, which supports projects in the field of health, especially in regard to paediatric palliative care and the fight against AIDS and leukaemia, andFundació Suñol, which focuses on the promotion and dissemination of contemporary art through the creation of exhibition projects and activities.
 In 2017, the Generalitat de Catalunya, the Catalan Government, awarded him with the Creu de Sant Jordi distinction.

-Fundació Suñol is a private, non-profit organisation that opened in 2002 with the aim of spreading the Suñol Soler Collection and, simultaneously, promote contemporary artistic production and dissemination, with the aim of completing Barcelona’s cultural proposal and expand the city’s contemporary knowledge platform.
+Fundació Suñol is a private, non-profit organisation that in 2022 celebrates 20 years reinforcing the aim of spreading the Suñol Soler Collection and, simultaneously, promoting contemporary artistic production and dissemination, with the aim of completing Barcelona’s cultural proposal and expand the city’s contemporary knowledge platform.

 The Fundació Suñol works on several axes.
 On the one hand, it is dedicated to the conservation and dissemination of the collection, which under different formats and readings, is shown both in its own venue and in collaboration with renowned cultural institutions.
 On the other hand, it maintains a commitment to contemporary creation through the production and organisation of exhibitions and activities on themes, artists or projects of interest.